patelruchit/F5-scripts/README.md

 ===========Bash script====================================

-When you run the script does not execute, ensure that filetype is added
+When you run the script and if it does not execute, ensure that filetype is added

 1. vi <script_name.sh>